MyCryptoHQ/knowledge-base-content/troubleshooting/accessing-wallet/private-key-not-working.md

   - Private Keys
 priority: 70
 date_published: '2017-07-05'
-date_modified: '2020-08-26'
+date_modified: '2020-08-27'
 ---

 Be sure there is no space at the beginning or end of your private key.
 MyCrypto validates based on the number of characters.
 If you saved another version (for example, the [UTC / Keystore file](/how-to/accessing-wallet/how-to-access-your-wallet-with-keystore-file)) it may be worth trying that file as well.

-Please be sure that you are **carefully and accurately** typing in your private key.
-A single wrong character will open a different wallet than "yours", and will show a zero balance.
+Please be sure that you are **carefully and accurately** entering your private key.
+A single wrong character will open a different wallet than "yours," and will show a zero balance.

 An example of a valid private key looks like this: `afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890`